Collegiate wrestling: Dual meets

 Dual meets usually take place on evenings during the school week (Monday through Friday); on Saturday mornings, afternoons, or evenings; or even on Sunday mornings or afternoons during the wrestling season and begin with weigh-ins at a maximum of one hour before the meet begins.
 No weight allowances are made for dual meets and multiple-day dual meets.
 Wrestlers are also examined by a physician or a certified athletic trainer for any communicable skin diseases.
-If a student-wrestler does not make weight, he is ineligible for that weight class and a forfeit is scored.
+If a student-wrestler does not make weight, they are ineligible for that weight class and a forfeit is scored.
 If there are any communicable skin diseases, it is a ground for disqualification.
-The wrestler's coach or athletic trainer can provide written documentation from a physician that a skin infection of a wrestler would not be communicable.
+The wrestler's coach or athletic trainer can provide written documentation from a physician that a skin infection of a wrestler is not communicable.
 The final judgement for whether a wrestler would be allowed to compete lies with the meet physician or athletic trainer on site.

 In all cases, after determining the sequence of weight classes for the dual meet, the referee will call the wrestlers from each team who have been designated as captains.
 One of the visiting captains will call a disk toss.
-The colored disk will then fall to the floor and determine: 1) which team has the choice of position at the start of the second period and 2) which one of the team's members is to appear first on the mat when called by the referee for each weight class.
+The colored disk will then fall to the floor and determine which team has the choice of position at the start of the second period and which one of the team's members is to appear first on the mat when called by the referee for each weight class.
 The wrestler-captain who won the disk toss may choose the even or odd weight classes.
-That is, he may choose the weight classes, from lowest to highest, that are numbered evenly or oddly.
-For example, the 125 lb, 141 lb, 157 lb, etc. weight classes would be odd, and the 133 lb, 149 lb, 165 lb, etc. weight classes would be even.
-This order would work in the traditional sequence until the last even weight class of 285 lb.
+That is, they may choose the weight classes, from lowest to highest, that are numbered evenly or oddly.
+For example, the 125 lb (56.6 kg), 141 lb (64 kg), 157 lb (71.2 kg), etc. weight classes would be odd, and the 133 lb (60.3 kg), 149 lb (67.5 kg), 165 lb (74.8 kg), etc. weight classes would be even.
+This order would work in the traditional sequence until the last even weight class of 285 lb (129.2 kg).